Understanding CCPA And Its Impact On Customer Support Centers

 Also read: Customer Service: Are Chatbots Better Than Human Agents?

-With that said, CCPA compliance is time consuming and complex, especially if you run a contact center.
+With that said, CCPA compliance is time-consuming and complex, especially if you run a contact center.
 That’s why we recommend seeking professional help and advice from your contact center solution vendor or data privacy experts to deploy multiple channels to address CCPA compliance.
 This lets your customers know that you take their privacy, data, and relationship with your brand more seriously.

 Like it?
 Share it.